cpakken/from-iter/README.md

 // .to(<utilityReducer>())
 const grouped = iter.to(groupBy((x) => (x % 2 === 0 ? 'even' : 'odd')))

 ```
+Inspired by remeda, lodash, ramda, and other functional libraries.

 ## Roadmap
 - [ ] Async Iterators `fromIterAsync()`